 I really enjoyed writing the Styling a Dessert Table post, that I decided to take it one step further and talk about the different options that you have that will take your wedding dessert game up a notch.

 Be the ultimate Southern bride by treating your guests to a buttermilk biscuit bar.
-They’ll love slathering the buttery, flaky biscuits with jams, gravy, pimeno cheese or flavored honey.
+They’ll love slathering the buttery, flaky biscuits with jams, gravy, pimento cheese, or flavored honey.

 If you spend half the year wishing for the holidays so that you can indulge in homemade pies, then this dessert bar is for you.
 Aside from all of the yummy flavors, you also have the option of full pies, mini pies, or pie pops (my new favorite dessert).

-A make-it-yourself-S’mores bar would be an awesome addition to a fall wedding or a wedding with a outdoorsy theme.
-You can keep it traditional or add fancy ingredients to the bar with flavored chocolate, fruit, nuts, peanut butter, Nutella and your favorite candy.
+A make-it-yourself-S’ mores bar would be an awesome addition to a fall wedding or a wedding with an outdoorsy theme.
+You can keep it traditional or add fancy ingredients to the bar with flavored chocolate, fruit, nuts, peanut butter, Nutella, and your favorite candy.

 After your guest have danced the night away, treat them to everyone’s favorite childhood snack – cookies and milk.
 You can use whole, skim, or almond milk and pair those options with a variety of cute little cookies.